rubiii/rubiii.com/_posts/2012-07-01-cookie-refactoring.md

 ``` ruby
 request.set_cookies(response)
 ```
 I added the `set_cookies` method to the HTTPI request object and changed some receivers to make it work in the new environment.

+### Why does the method know how to read a cookie?

 Looking at the method again, you will notice that it knows how to extract both the name and the “name and value” from a cookie String:

 ``` ruby
 # use the cookie name as the key to the hash to allow for cookie updates and seperation